androidthings/contrib-drivers/ws2812b/README.md

 ### Handling pauses between SPI words

-SPI will automatically insert low voltage pauses between transmitted words when it sends more than the chosen number of bits per word.
+SPI will automatically insert low voltage pauses between transmitted words.
 This short break marks the end of a transmitted word and has the same duration as a single bit.
 If left unhandled, those pauses would interfere with our approximated data format and lead to incorrect colors.
 By considering a word size of 8 bits (maximum size), the pause can be understood as an automatically inserted 0-bit between the 8th and the 9th bit.
 Fortunately, all possible bit sequences yield a bit pattern where every 9th bit is a 0-bit.
 Hence an easy solution is to discard the last bit like shown in the table below:

 | Source bit sequence | Resulting bit pattern  | Without trailing 0-bit   |
 | ------------------- |:----------------------:|:------------------------:|